 My big fear for the 2025 season is that there are a lot of new rules and lot of rules change daily on some of the circuits.
 My gut tells met this will lead to a lot more infractions and needs to enforce infractions.
 The consistency of it all is what should be focused on here.
 A competition that is hard for the angler to understand will be even more difficult for the audience to follow.
 And will create a lot of outlandish and wild theories about why things were done a certain way.

-Being consistent in the rules will help as well how those rules are enforced.
-While I often see rules out there, you don’t always know the punishment for the violation ahead of time.
+Being consistent in the rules will help as well as how those rules are enforced.
+While I often see the rules published out there, you don’t always know the punishment for the violation ahead of time.
 Not that I think guys are playing the odds and intentionally breaking rules.
 I do think, however, pro anglers have forever pushed the limits on rules to try to gain an advantage others might miss.
 So if you are constantly changing the rules, enforcing them haphazardly and anglers are always pushing them to their limits, there will be more chaos than consistency.

 What most people want when they watch any sport is fair and equitable competition.
 Penalties are assessed for violations and the competition is kept level and moving forward.
-My hope is we see more level equitable competition at all levels of bass fishing tournaments.
+My hope is we see more level, equitable competition at all levels of bass fishing tournaments.

 TEAMS > INDIVIDUALS